Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 Fig. \ref{fig:rbs_1}(b) shows that the dislocation density at RT practically remains constant (\mbox{$\sim 0.95 \times 10^{16}$ m$^{-2}$}) throughout the damaged layer up to \mbox{860 nm} beneath the surface, then gradually decreases to zero by \mbox{1.3 $\mu$m}.
 (The depth resolution in this study is determined by the size of individual MD cells, i.e., $\sim$ 20 nm).
 For the density distribution at \mbox{800 K}, unlike the significant decrease of RBS/c signals, the general trend at \mbox{800 K} is similar to that at RT, except for the slightly lower dislocation density within the damaged region ($\sim 0.80 \times 10^{16}$ m$^{-2}$).
 Hence, the discrepancy between the simulated and experimental RBS/c spectra measured at RT and at \mbox{800 K} is likely to stem from a factor not considered in the BCA-MD approach, for example, significant defect mobility at long time scales, inaccessible with conventional MD.
+In order to reproduce the experimental RBS/C signals at 800 K, it is necessary to manually adjust the depth distribution of MD cells containing different densities of dislocation loops until the simulated RBS/C spectra agree with the experimental signals.
+In addition, TEM observations \cite{Wang2024, Zavasnik2025} indicate that the nature of the dislocation loops does not undergo significant changes from RT to 800 K. Therefore, it is reasonable to use the present MD cells, which predominantly contain 1/2\hkl<111> dislocation loops, to fit the experimental results at 800 K. This is the main idea of the Fit-MD approach, which will be described in the following.

 Using the Fit-MD approach, the simulated signals can perfectly reproduce the experimental ones at both temperatures, as shown in Fig. \ref{fig:rbs_fit}(a).
 In addition, we also fitted the pristine spectrum; for more details, see Section 2 of Supplementary Materials.
 The depth profiles of the dislocation density are presented in Fig. \ref{fig:rbs_fit}(b).
 In these results, we observe that the maximum of the dislocation density in the damaged samples, see Fig. \ref{fig:rbs_fit}(b), remains approximately the same as in the BCA-MD simulation cells shown in Fig. \ref{fig:rbs_1}(b).
 However, the variations in depth distributions of the dislocation density are much stronger in the Fit-MD approach.
-Note that the fitting of RBS/c spectra depends on two parameters: dislocation density and loop size.
-Nonetheless, we emphasize that the shape of density profile is the most critical factor for our subsequent analysis.
-For details of dislocation size calculations, see Section 3 of Supplementary Materials.

 Figs. \ref{Fig:dist_compare}(a) and \ref{Fig:dist_compare}(b) compare the depth distribution of the dislocation density, which we obtained from the two approaches at RT and \mbox{800 K}, respectively.
 The Fit-MD results presented in Fig. \ref{Fig:dist_compare} are obtained by subtracting the density in the pristine sample from the damaged ones given in Fig. \ref{fig:rbs_fit}(b), thus excluding the influence of the signal from the pristine samples.
 At RT, both approaches yielded similar results with extended plateaus in the central regions of the depth profile.
 However, the Fit-MD results indicate that the defect density must decrease near the surface (< 200 nm).
 Indeed, the formation of a dislocation-denuded zone of 10 nm was observed in the TEM studies at RT \cite{Zavasnik2025}.
 This is consistent with calculations based on elasticity theory \cite{Jager1975} showing that when the distance between dislocation loops and the free surface is only a few times larger than the loop size, the surface is effective in attracting and annihilating dislocation loops.